weltliteratur/data.weltliteratur.net/ranking.md

 # overview

-The top 25 writers on 15 different language versions of Wikipedia, ranked by the following measures:
+Top 25 writers on 15 different language versions of Wikipedia, ranked by the following measures:

 - [page length](#page-length)
 - [number of in-links](#number-of-in-links)